rollator3000/MS_omics/README.md

 ***Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE***

 ## Project description
 This project compares different methods to deal with blockwise missing data!
-In a dataset with blockwise missingness, for different folds *(collection of observations)* different features were collected!
-So basically, multiple training-sets *(not necessarily sharing features)* with the same response!
-In these settings it could be benefical for prediciton models to incorporate the different features from the different folds/ training-sets!
-Imputation in these settings is only reliable if the different datasets are not too heterogenous & the set of covariates highly overlap!
+In a dataset with blockwise missingness, for different folds *(collection of observations)* different features were collected - so basically, multiple training-sets *(not necessarily sharing features)* with the same response!
+In these settings classical imputation is only reliable if the different datasets are not too heterogenous & the set of covariates highly overlap!
+As this is often not the case we try to incorporate the different features from the different folds/ training-sets into a single RandomForest!

 **Example:**
 Different hospitals do reseach regarding the same response *(e.g. Breast Cancer)*, but the different hospitals *(different folds)* do not necessarily collect the same features: